DamianS-eng/DamianS-eng/notes/projects/VRonLinux/01-VRonLinux.md

 - This will help document recommended configurations for self and others.

 #### First Time Steam VR

 As of v.2.9.6

-Get headset connected and powered on.
+1. Get headset connected and powered on.

-First, Steam VR will request superuser privileges to complete setup.
+1. First, Steam VR will request superuser privileges to complete setup.

-Then, Steam VR Status will launch, with a prompt to set OpenXR runtime as default.
+1. Steam VR Status will launch, with a prompt to set OpenXR runtime as default.
 Accept.

-Room Setup should pop up.
+1. Room Setup should pop up.
 If it doesn't, go to the dropdown menu on the corner of the status window.
 Follow the setup.

-If NOT using Meta, keep OpenXR's Meta Plugin Compatibility set to off, not automatic.
+  - If NOT using Meta, keep OpenXR's Meta Plugin Compatibility set to off, not automatic.

 #### Steam Play (Proton)